Infected Mushroom: 1996–2004: First four studio albums

 Eisen and Duvdevani first began to play together in 1996.
 A few of their early efforts were released under the name Shidapu & Duvdev.
 The duo then renamed themselves Infected Mushroom, a name they stole from a local punk band that had been disbanded.
 The young duo drew inspiration from The Prodigy and Metallica.
 In an interview with Psychedelic Magazine, the duo stated they were naturally attracted to the psytrance genre through its popularity.
-In 1998 the group began work on their first album, 1999's The Gathering, inspired by Simon Posford, X-Dream and Transwave.
+In 1998, the group began work on their first album, 1999's The Gathering, inspired by Simon Posford, X-Dream and Transwave.
 This album featured a dark, rhythmic sonic atmosphere exemplified by its popular track, "Psycho", using a sample from the movie Batman & Robin.
 It was one of the first albums to bring to mainstream audiences, and contributed to the genre's worldwide popularity.

 Their 2000 album, Classical Mushroom, contained "Bust a Move".
 The album is commonly referred to as one of the group's best efforts, one in which they continued their sonic evolution.

 The duo's 2001 B.P.
 Empire is notable for the musical epic "Dancing with Kadafi", which segues numerous styles of music, most notably through middle-eastern style melodies and a classical break which showcases Erez and Amit's piano skills.
 The name "Dancing with Kadafi" may be a reference to Erez's cat, who was named Kadafi.

 Converting Vegetarians (2003), was a two-disc set.
-The 'Trance Side' disc contained trance-like dancefloor material comparable to their earlier work, while the disc entitled 'The Other Side' contained genre-bending experimental music.
-'The Other Side' included Duvdev's vocal debut on the title track, the down-tempo "Elation Station", and the electro-pop tracks "Blink" and "Illuminaughty".
+The disc titled "Trance Side" contained trance-like dancefloor material comparable to their earlier work, while the disc titled "The Other Side" contained genre-bending experimental music.
+"The Other Side" included Duvdev's vocal debut on the title track, the down-tempo "Elation Station", and the electro-pop tracks "Blink" and "Illuminaughty".